 Nadal celebrated his 900th top-100 week in a row in December 2020, following Federer's steps and joining the Swiss on that feat.
 The 22-time Major champion has been a synonym for consistency, cracking the top-100 in April 2003 at 16 and becoming one of the world's leading players two years later.

-Rafael Nadal is the third player with 850 consecutive weeks in the top-20.
+Rafael Nadal is the second player with 900 consecutive top-100 weeks.

 Rafa has been ranked inside the top-10 since April 2005, entering the exclusive group after Barcelona and never leaving.
 Nadal is moving closer to his 900th consecutive top-10 week, a record that should stay in his hands for the next couple of decades!